Dustin Martin: 2023 season

-Martin had his most productive season since 2020 in a strong return to form which saw him named in the All-Australian Squad of 40.
-He kicked 25 goals in a season which showed flashes of his brilliant best including a number of Best on Ground performances throughout the latter part of the year.
-Martin played brilliantly in the penultimate game of the season - a farewell match for his great mates Trent Cotchin and Jack Riewoldt in which Martin had 31 disposals and kicked three goals.
+Martin was named in the All-Australian Squad of 40 in his most productive season since 2020.
+He kicked 25 goals in a season and made several Best on Ground performances throughout the latter part of the year.
+In the penultimate game of the season, a farewell match for his great mates Trent Cotchin and Jack Riewoldt, Martin had 31 disposals and kicked three goals.

 2024 season

 Martin struggled through the early part of the 2024 season as many within the AFL Media acknowledged that he was in the twilight of his career.
 Speculation around his retirement, as well as a move away from Richmond continued throughout the season as Martin refused to speak to the media.

 Martin played in his 300th AFL game in Round 14 against Hawthorn at the MCG.
 A record 92,311 people showed up to acknowledge the milestone, and they were rewarded instantly with Martin kicking the first goal of the game.
 Hawthorn would go onto win easily, before Martin broke his media silence by completing an interview with former Premiership teammate Jack Riewoldt, confirming his want to play on for the remainder of the season.
-A tug of his guernsey may also suggest he has no plans to leave the Richmond Football Club any time soon.
+A tug of his guernsey may also have suggested he had no plans to leave the Richmond Football Club any time soon.

-On August 6, Martin announced his retirement.
+On 6 August, Martin announced his retirement.